marcbuils/riggr/README.md

   }
 ```

-Libs can also be share across applications by specifying a sharedLibs directory:
+Libs can also be shared across applications by specifying a sharedLibs directory:

 ```javascript
   // Set paths